jgoldson/warriors_nft_app/README.md

-# buildspace Solana NFT Drop Project
+# The Warriors NFT Drop Project
 ### Welcome 👋
 A collection of NFTs from the movie The Warriors (1979).
 Cyrus' meeting has just concluded, can MINT your way back to Coney Island??